clemsonciti/palmetto-documentation/pages/documentation/howtos/userguide_howto_run_graphical_applications.md

 If not, click on the button to start the X-server.
 Then, log-in as usual.

+See below for an example of how to run graphical applications once logged in.

 ### Windows Users (Other SSH client)

 Here, we describe the steps for Windows users that are using